Highway workers, threatened by layoffs, call on Kenosha County Board to end bonding stalemate

 What highway workers do

-“I've been a Kenosha County Highway worker since 2014 and many of you probably don't even know what I do until my truck wakes you up in the middle of night pushing the snow off the road; or, riot fence needs to be installed on an entire city block or a pothole in the road that you hit on your way home from work.
-Or, that skunk that lives in your neighborhood, stinking up your entire neighborhood and magically disappears,” Stecher said.
+“I've been a Kenosha County Highway worker since 2014 and many of you probably don't even know what I do until my truck wakes you up in the middle of night pushing the snow off the road; or, riot fence needs to be installed on an entire city block or a pothole develops in the road that you hit on your way home from work.
+Or, that skunk that lives in your neighborhood, stinking up your entire neighborhood and then magically disappears,” said Stecher.
 “These are just a few of the things that we do.
 But there's so, so much more.”

 Over the last month, negotiations between the board minority voting against the bonding and County Executive Samantha Kerkman to restore a facilities project manager, a customer service superintendent in highways and a UW-Extension community development educator for the county – three positions cut during Finance Committee budget hearings – have failed to produce a resolution.